 I found my shewee very useful in the dark of the night.
 While crouching in our low two-person tent using my husband’s night time bottle, I managed to achieve a successful outcome whilst he snored.

-Day 4: We develop a rock hunting obsession as we climb Kilimanjaro
+Day 4: Rock hunting obsession as we climb Kilimanjaro

-The guides will encourage you to drink lots.
-But the more you drink, the more you pee.
-It’s simple mathematics.
+The guides will encourage you to drink lots but the more you drink, the more you pee.

 This needs to be taken into consideration as the vegetation disappears and is replaced by alpine desert.